Topics as Clusters of Citation Links to Highly Cited Sources: The Case of Research on International Relations: Acknowledgements

 \section{Acknowledgements}

-This work is part of the Global Pathways project (\url{http://t1p.de/globalpathways}) sponsored by DFG (grant RI 798/11-1).
-As a member of the project team, Felix Mattes, made all downloads and developed the algorithm for reference identification.
+This work is part of the Global Pathways project sponsored by DFG (grant RI 798/11-1).\footnote{\url{http://t1p.de/globalpathways}} As a member of the project team, Felix Mattes, made all downloads and developed the algorithm for reference identification.
 Lixue Lin-Siedler helped in classifying references as scholarly ones.
 The team members and experts in international relations, Thomas Risse, Wiebke Wemheuer-Vogelaar, and Mathis Lohaus commented on results and classified the 300 highly cited sources.
 Special thanks to Jochen Gl{\"a}ser who gave valuable advices in the whole process of data collection and processing.
 The memetic algorithm was implemented as an R-package by Andreas Prescher in a project funded by the German Research Ministry (BMBF grant 01UZ0905).
 I thank Michael Heinz for many discussions and for applying an alternative clustering method.
 He, Jochen Gl{\"a}ser, Alexander Struck, Mathis Lohaus, and Martin Enders also commented on drafts of the paper.
+The comments of two anonymous reviewers were also very helpful for improving the paper, many thanks!
 Finally I thank the developers of \LaTeX\,\,and of R.\footnote{\url{https://www.r-project.org}}